globalmentor/clogr/readme.md

 Clogr support for Logback.

 This artifact only supplies a Logback implementation.
-To have this implementation automatically installed as a Csar default concern, you must include `io.clogr:clogr-logback-provider` as a dependency.
+To have this implementation automatically installed as a Csar default concern, you must include `clogr-logback-provider` as a dependency.

 ## Download